Hyacinth incident: Censure and media coverage

 "The recent occurrence," noted Percy Cox, the British Political Resident, "was of course unlucky and we may have to face newspaper misrepresentation…" Cox was censured by Bombay on 2 January 1911: "The Government of India are not satisfied with situation that has arisen in Dubai… action of Commander was hardly prudent and was likely to provoke reprisals."
 The Viceroy, Curzon, noted: "object originally in view was hardly worth the risk", labelled the reprisals "Onerous" and urged Cox to restore "friendly relations with the least possible delay".

 Cox back-pedalled: "I think this is perhaps a case in which telegraphic brevity or faulty expression has conveyed a wrong impression."
 He cavilled in a telegram back to Curzon, who had balked at the very idea – mooted by Cox – of installing a British agent in Dubai under threat of bombardment of the town, let alone the fine of 50,000 rupees Cox had levied against Butti bin Suhail.The Times of India weighed in with a piece filed on 31 December 1910, which pointed out that the mood on the coast generally was that the British interdiction of shipping that had been taking place was viewed by the locals as an attempt to disarm the Arabs – a sentiment stoked by Egyptian newspapers and helped by the fact that the British were allowing the trade at Muscat to continue even as they captured and burned dhows in the Gulf.
 As the Times' report noted: "They see no reason why what is sauce for the Muscat goose should not be sauce for the Dubai gander."

 Curzon concurred with this view of public opinion on the coast.
 His cable to Cox ends with an instruction to British forces in the area: "it should be clearly explained to the tribesmen at Dubai, as elsewhere, that they have no intention of weakening their independence, or of preventing their own possession of arms."

 Cox, under pressure from India, was forced to relinquish his scheme for further bombarding Dubai and installing a British agent.
 "It was only intended to demolish the fort and then some of the outlying houses," he claimed in a cable to Bombay.

 The idea of installing a British agent in Dubai was quietly dropped and, in fact, was not to become a reality until 1954, when the British Political Agency was opened in Dubai, eclipsing the former Residency in Sharjah.

+The incident has been linked with a trend of increasing remoteness and decreasing influence of the British Political Resident in the Persian Gulf, with Europeans being generally distrusted and disliked on the Trucial Coast in the early decades of the 20th century and the Hyacinth incident being specifically cited as a prime reason for that animosity.
+That trend would be reversed in the 1930s with increasing British involvement resulting from the development of aviation facilities and the grant of oil exploration concessions.